International Exchange Program

 Being an exchange student at the School of Science, you may choose to study at HKUST for either a term (Fall or Spring), or for a full academic year (Fall & Spring).

 You are free to take a combination of courses across different disciplines, with priority in taking courses offered by the School of Science.
 Credits earned at HKUST are transferrable to your home institution.

 It is important to have careful planning on the study plan for your exchange studies at HKUST.
 Here are the points to note when considering the courses to be chosen:

 You are required to indicate your course selection by the time you submit your application.
 Course information is available at Course Catalog.

 Please be flexible in designing your study plan as not all courses stated in the Course Catalog are offered every Term.
 Confirmed courses and class schedules for the forthcoming term are normally finalized until July for Fall Term and late December for Spring Term respectively.

 Generally speaking, you have priority in taking courses offered by the School of Science, subject to the course pre-requisites, class quota and approval of the course instructors.
-Course codes beginning with CHEM, ENVS, LIFS, MATH, PHYS and SCIE are those offered by the School of Science.
+Course codes beginning with CHEM, ENVS, LIFS, MATH, OCES, PHYS and SCIE are those offered by the School of Science.
 To give more flexibility on course selection, you are not required to take any science course if not necessary.